herrstrietzel/svg-parse-path-normalized/README.md

 # svg-parse-path-normalized
-Parse path data from string including fine-grained normalization options.
-This script aims to provide a performant and compact parser – respecting all possible minified/shorthand notations.
+Parse path data from string including *fine-grained* normalisation options.
+This library aims to provide a performant yet compact parser – respecting all possible minified/shorthand notations as a basis for all kinds of custom path manipulations.

+In other words: **this library focuses on the parsing and conversion** (input and final output) part:
+* **step1 – parse** – parse the path to a calculable data set
+* **step2 – your turn!** – process the path data whatever you like
+* **step3 – write back**  – a stringified `d` attribute (maybe optimized/minified)

 ## Usage
 **Browser**